rustsec/advisory-db/README.md

 # References to related vulnerabilities (optional)
 # e.g. CVE for a C library wrapped by a -sys crate)
 #references = ["CVE-2018-YYYY", "CVE-2018-ZZZZ"]

-# Enter a short-form description of the vulnerability here (mandatory)
-description = """
-Affected versions of this crate did not properly X.

-This allows an attacker to Y.

-The flaw was corrected by Z.
-"""

 # Optional: metadata which narrows the scope of what this advisory affects
 [affected]